Brinyte PT18 Pro Flashlight Review

 It connects to the side of the light, and the connection is nice and snappy.
 I don’t love that this is proprietary but at least the cell isn’t proprietary.
 It can still charge normally in a slot charger.

 During charging, the indicating switch is constant red.
-When charge is complete, the switch is constant green.
+When the charge is complete, the switch is a constant green.
 The charge cable also has an indicator but it’s mostly just a locator beacon – always blue.
 And it’s bright blue too.

 Charging is as follows.
 Quite fast, at around 1.8A.

 |Mode||Mode Claimed Output (lm)||Claimed Runtime||Measured Lumens||Tailcap Amps|